PostiDigital/woocommerce-warehouse-plugin/README.md

 - **Posti > Distributor ID** - This is optional value used by the warehouse service.
 You can input here your supplier's business ID (or your own reference for the supplier) and Glue is using it when you place Purchse Order in Glue.
 This ensures that the Purchase Order does not have products from multiple suppliers, which would be error.
 - **Posti > LQ Process permission** - if enabled then LQ addtional service is added to order/delivery.
 - **Posti > Large** - if enable then Large addtional servie is added to order/delivery.
-- **Posti > Fragile** - if enabled then Fragile addtional service is added to order/delivery.
+- **Posti > Fragile** - if enabled then Fragile additional service is added to order/delivery.

 ## Version history
+- 2.4.0: TODO
 - 2.3.3: Bug fix: Settings link not shown when plugin is installed from shop.
 - 2.3.2: Limit "Hide outdoor pickup points" option to Posti pickup points.
 - 2.3.1: Updated pickup point translations.